ccxt/ccxt/README.md

 ### JavaScript (for use with the `<script>` tag):

-All-in-one browser bundle (dependencies included), served from a CDN of your choice.
-Please keep in mind that we are not responsible for the correct operation of those CDN servers:
+All-in-one browser bundle (dependencies included), served from a CDN of your choice:

 * jsDelivr: https://cdn.jsdelivr.net/npm/ccxt@1.18.456/dist/ccxt.browser.js
 * unpkg: https://unpkg.com/ccxt@1.18.456/dist/ccxt.browser.js

+Please keep in mind that we are not responsible for the correct operation of those CDN servers.

 ```HTML
 <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/ccxt@1.18.456/dist/ccxt.browser.js"></script>